GEICO vs. Progressive: Which company is best for you?

 |At-fault accident (damage > $1,000)||$1,580||$2,245|

-As a general rule, teen drivers should choose GEICO instead of Progressive: GEICO offers average yearly savings of $4,740 compared to Progressive.
+According to our data, teen drivers should choose GEICO instead of Progressive: GEICO offers average yearly savings of $4,740 compared to Progressive.
 At all ages, GEICO was the cheapest.

 |Age bracket||GEICO avg. annual premium||Progressive avg. annual premium|